RobRendell/gTove/README.md

 ## Monster Images

-Would be nice if there was a way to buy bundles off content creators (such as A Monster For Every Season from Rich Berlew).
+Would be nice if there was a way to buy bundles off content creators (such as A Monster For Every Season from Rich Burlew).
 Perhaps support the sharing of user-generated packs for such commercial products.
 If someone set up all the data for one, they could share that file (it's already on drive) and someone else could buy the same pack and use it directly.